Aliza P. Wingo, M.D., M.S.

 Thomas S. Wingo, M.D.

-Dr. Wingo is an Assistant Professor of Neurology and Human Genetics at Emory University and Physician-Scientist at the Atlanta Veterans Administration Medical Center.
+Dr. Wingo is an Associate Professor of Neurology and Human Genetics at Emory University.
 His primary lab is at the Center for Neurodegenerative Disease in the Whitehead building on Emory’s main campus.
 He has post-doctoral training in statistical genetics, next-generation sequencing, and bioinformatics.
-He is a board certified neurologist with fellowship training in cognitive neurology and see patients at the Atlanta VAMC Cognitive Center of Excellence.
+He is a board certified neurologist with fellowship training in cognitive neurology.
 Dr. Wingo is a member of the Population Biology Evolution and Ecology Graduate Program at Emory University.

 Se Min (Minnie) Canon, B.S.